sojourn-13/sojourn-station/docs/CONTRIBUTING.md

 ---

-# Naming
+### Naming

-Avoid short names for class variables.
+Avoid short, non-informative names for class variables.
 No acronyms or abbreviations.
 These are fine to use for local variables within a proc though.

 **_Good:_**